-It should be noted that the expected generating output in Table 2 does not match the Missouri portion of generation provided in Section 2.1.1 as the expected energy listed above reflects the total (100%) expected output of each facility.
-In any case, the expected output is significantly above what is expected to be needed for the non-solar RES compliance.
+It should be noted that the estimated generating output reflects the total (100%) expected output of the wind facilities.
+The Missouri portion of the estimated output is significantly above what is expected to be needed for non-solar RES compliance.

-To comply with the Missouri 2017-2019 solar RES requirements, KCP&L expects to utilize SRECs transferred from qualified customer-generator's operational solar electric systems as a condition of receiving the solar rebate.
+To comply with the Missouri 2019-2021 solar RES requirements, KCP&L expects to utilize SRECs transferred from qualified customer-generator's operational solar electric systems as a condition of receiving the solar rebate.
 Those SRECs will be registered through the North American Renewables Registry.